kubrickfr/avsc-wiki/Quickstart.md

 ## Server implementation

-So far, we haven't said anything about how API responses will be computed.
-This is where servers come in: servers provide the logic powering our API.
+So far, we haven't said anything about how our API's responses will be computed.
+This is where servers come in, servers provide the logic powering our API.
+Implementation is straightforward; for each call declared in the protocol (`createAlias` and `expandAlias` above), servers inherit a similarly named handler (`onCreateAlias` and `onExpandAlias`):

 ```javascript
 const urlCache = new Map(); // We'll use an in-memory map to store links.